mcwimm/rbb_ZoneOfInfluence/README.md

 ### Patterns and data to determine parameters and/or to claim that the RBB is realistic enough for its purpose

 - Patterns and data are not available for the RBB itself but for the RBB integrated a plant growth model.
-- Patterns: biomass distribution, size distribution of dying plants
+- Patterns that can be used for calibration: biomass distribution, size distribution of dying plants

 - Are pre-existing datasets available to users already exist (references)?
   + There is a long tradition of calibrating the ZOI parameter in plant ecology and forest sciences.
 Examples are: